-- What kind of skin type do i have?
+- 3 What kind of skin type do I have?

-- How do i determine my skin type?
+- 4 How do I determine my skin type?

 What are skin types?

-Anyone whose every looked at skin care products has heard the phrase “skin types.”
+Anyone whose ever looked at skincare products has heard the phrase “skin types.”
 You’ve maybe even heard the question: What skin type do you have?
 While this may seem like a simple question, skin types are actually a complicated topic.
 Your skin type is determined by many factors and has different symptoms—these are described below.
 In essence, skin type describes the way your skin looks, feels, and interacts with other substances.

 Skin is the largest organ in the human body.
-It guards our bodies from externals like weather and sun exposure, while also protecting the inside of our bodies by creating antibacterial substances and manufacturing Vitamin D. Skin also gives us the ability to touch and feel out surroundings.
+It guards our bodies against externals like weather and sun exposure, while also protecting the inside of our bodies by creating antibacterial substances and manufacturing Vitamin D. Skin also gives us the ability to touch and feel our surroundings.
 Everyone’s skin performs these functions, no matter your skin type.